tlouwers/STM32F4-DISCOVERY/ExampleProject/README.md

 * It may be needed to delete the 'build' folder inside the 'Project1' folder to be able to configure and build the target.
 It may be needed to close Visual Studio Code before Windows 10 allows it.

 # GCC options C++
+Specific C++ compiler flags can be changed by altering the 'gcc-options-cxx.txt' file.
+Please do not add them to the CMakeLists.txt file.
 | Compiler Flag | Description |
 | --- | --- |
 | -fno-exceptions | Disable exception handling |